YasPHP/recursion/README.md

 - Geometric Sequence: Generates a subsequent geometric sequence of a specific length generated from a starting point combined with a common-ratio multiplier.

+- List Flattener: Converts a nested list to a flattened, non-nested list.

 diagram: https://www.researchgate.net/profile/Craig_Knoblock/publication/2453845/figure/fig2/AS:669526123347968@1536638875023/State-Space-for-the-Three-Disk-Tower-of-Hanoi-Puzzle.png